IMSoley/tasawwuf/README.md

 * Sainthood (Wilayah) and Nearness (Qurb)
 * A Sublime Way: The Sufi Path of the Sages of Makka

+### Henry Corbin

+* Spiritual Body and Celestial Earth
+* The Man of Light in Iranian Sufism
+* Swedenborg and esoteric Islam
+* The Voyage and the Messenger: Iran and Philosophy

 ### Seyyed Hossein Nasr

 * The Garden of Truth: The Vision and Promise of Sufism, Islam's Mystical Tradition [[Amazon](https://amzn.to/3r6mil6), [PDF](http://traditionalhikma.com/wp-content/uploads/2015/02/The-Garden-of-Truth-The-Vision-and-Promise-of-Sufism-Islams-Mystical-Tradition-by-Seyyed-Hossein-Nasr.pdf)]
+* The Conference of the Birds
+* Quantum Enigma: Finding the Hidden Key

 ### Annemarie Schimmel